Abstracts

 PICadvanced accelerates the evolution of high-speed access networks through photonics, connecting the opportunity with R&D innovation stack and scalable production.
 This presentation showcases cost-efficient 50G and beyond optoelectronic platforms, merging optics and electronics for next-gen fiber access.
 Attendees will see how the full-stack integration and manufacturing support enable faster, more reliable, and future-proof network upgrades.

-Presented by Roy Rubenstein, LightCounting
+Presented by Roy Rubenstein, Consultant, LightCounting

 PIC-enabled Quantum-safe Cryptography